lanl-aea/waves/docs/tutorial_09_post_processing.rst

       :language: Python
       :diff: tutorials_tutorial_08_data_extraction

-The Python 3 post-processing script is executed with the :meth:`waves.scons_extensions.python_builder_factory`.
+The Python 3 post-processing script is executed with the :meth:`waves.scons_extensions.python_builder_factory` builder from the :class:`waves.scons_extensions.WAVESEnvironment` construction environment.
 This builder behaves similarly to the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builders introduced in earlier tutorials.
 By default, the builder uses the same Python interpreter as the launching `Conda`_ environment where `SCons`_ and WAVES are installed.
 So unlike Abaqus Python, the user has full control over the Python execution environment.

 Advanced `SCons`_ users may be tempted to write an `SCons Python function builder`_ for the post-processing task :cite:`SCons`.
 A Python function builder would have the advantage of allowing users to pass Python objects to the task